maartenba/maartenba.github.io/_posts/2018-09-12-how-to-become-a-remote-worker.markdown

 During the week, my wife leaves towards work at 7:30 AM.
 That's when I start my working day.
 Usually, she arrives home around 4 PM.
 That's when I try to end my working day.
 More on that in a second.

-I have been very used to working business hours, I find productivity mostly in the morning, so I start early.
+I have always been used to working business hours, I find productivity mostly in the morning, so I start early.
 Bonus points, as this also lets me stop quite early.
 Since this gives me 8h30 of work time, it also gives me time to take a break or go for a short walk during lunch.

 If your team expects you to be there during business hours, stick to those hours.
 If you have flexible start/stop times, try to stay close to the times you would work at the office.
 It keeps the routine, and I find it easier for myself to make me believe I'm at work.